tanshiv2/smplx_human_avatar/README.md

 For PeopleSnapshot, we use the optimized SMPL parameters from Anim-NeRF [here](https://drive.google.com/drive/folders/1tbBJYstNfFaIpG-WBT6BnOOErqYUjn6V?usp=drive_link).

 ### X Humans
+For the use of X-Humans dataset, please refer to the official [website](https://xhumans.ait.ethz.ch) for terms of use and for download application.

 After downloading the dataset, run the following command in the project root directory:
 ```